Coolock: Businesses and retail facilities

 The outskirts of Coolock host several factories and industrial estates.
 Cadbury Ireland has been manufacturing chocolate products since 1957, for both the Irish market and for export.
 The nearby Tayto Crisps factory manufactured snack foods until it closed in 2005.
-Other businesses include: Odeon cinema, Leisure Plex centre, Power city, McDonald's, Crown paint, a Montessori etc. all of which are located on the Malahide Road.

 Notable retail facilities include Northside Shopping Centre, Ireland's first covered shopping centre, situated near accesses to the M1 and M50, with more than 70 outlets and a city council swimming pool.

 Popular culture

 Famous historical figures linked to the area included Henry Grattan of Belcamp Park, and the novelist Charles Lever.

-Film & television

 The Coolock area was featured extensively during location shooting for the 1991 film The Commitments, directed by Alan Parker and starring a mainly unknown cast at the time.

 Transport

 Coolock, which is not crossed by any rail systems, is serviced by main roads, including the N32 and Oscar Traynor Roads which link to the M1, and by the following Dublin Bus routes: